Built in the 7th century BC, Mamertine Prison is Rome’s oldest prison.

-During his stay, St. Peter is known to have caused a spring to miraculously well up in the prison so that he could baptize his fellow prisoners and two of the guards.
+During his stay, St. Peter is known to have caused a spring to miraculously well up in the prison so that he could baptize his fellow prisoners and two guards.

-However, according to Catholic Encyclopedia, the spring existed long before St. Peter’s incarceration.
+However, according to the Catholic Encyclopedia, the spring existed long before St. Peter’s incarceration.

 The travel specialists at TheBetterVacation.com use only high-quality sources while researching & writing their articles.
 We make every attempt to keep our content current, reliable and trustworthy.